mdjc/orders-validator/README.md

 # Orders Validator
-Determines which orders are valid or invalid, according to a set of rules.
+This is a Java console application that determines which orders are valid or invalid, according to a set of rules.

 ## Input
 A .csv file path containing the list of orders.